T. E. Lawrence

-He was born out of wedlock in August 1888 to Sarah Junner (1861–1959), a governess, and Sir Thomas Chapman, 7th Baronet (1846–1919), an Anglo-Irish nobleman.
-Chapman left his wife and family in Ireland to cohabit with Junner.
-Chapman and Junner called themselves Mr and Mrs Lawrence, using the surname of Sarah's likely father; her mother had been employed as a servant for a Lawrence family when she became pregnant with Sarah.
-In 1896, the Lawrences moved to Oxford, where Thomas attended the High School and then studied history at Jesus College, Oxford, from 1907 to 1910.
-Between 1910 and 1914 he worked as an archaeologist for the British Museum, chiefly at Carchemish in Ottoman Syria.
+Lawrence was born in Tremadog, Carnarvonshire, Wales, the illegitimate son of Sir Thomas Chapman, an Anglo-Irish landowner, and Sarah Lawrence (née Junner), a governess in the employ of Chapman.
+In 1896, Lawrence moved to Oxford, attending the City of Oxford High School for Boys, and read history at Jesus College, Oxford, from 1907 to 1910.
+Between 1910 and 1914, he worked as an archaeologist for the British Museum, chiefly at Carchemish in Ottoman Syria.

-Soon after the outbreak of war in 1914 he volunteered for the British Army and was stationed at the Arab Bureau (established in 1916) intelligence unit in Egypt.
-In 1916, he travelled to Mesopotamia and to Arabia on intelligence missions and became involved with the Arab Revolt as a liaison to the Arab forces, along with other British officers, supporting the Arab Kingdom of Hejaz's independence war against its former overlord, the Ottoman Empire.
-He worked closely with Emir Faisal, a leader of the revolt, and he participated, sometimes as leader, in military actions against the Ottoman armed forces, culminating in the capture of Damascus in October 1918.
+After the outbreak of war in 1914, Lawrence joined the British Army and was stationed at the Arab Bureau, a military intelligence unit in Egypt.
+In 1916, he travelled to Mesopotamia and Arabia on intelligence missions and became involved with the Arab revolt against Ottoman rule.
+Lawrence was ultimately assigned to the British Military Mission in the Hejaz as a liaison to Emir Faisal, a leader of the revolt.
+He participated in engagements with the Ottoman military culminating in the capture of Damascus in October 1918.

-After the First World War, Lawrence joined the British Foreign Office, working with the British government and with Faisal.
-In 1922, he retreated from public life and spent the years until 1935 serving as an enlisted man, mostly in the Royal Air Force (RAF), with a brief period in the Army.
-During this time, he published his best-known work Seven Pillars of Wisdom (1926), an autobiographical account of his participation in the Arab Revolt.
-He also translated books into English, and wrote The Mint, which detailed his time in the Royal Air Force working as an ordinary aircraftman.
-He corresponded extensively and was friendly with well-known artists, writers, and politicians.
-For the RAF, he participated in the development of rescue motorboats.

-Lawrence's public image resulted in part from the sensationalised reporting of the Arab revolt by American journalist Lowell Thomas, as well as from Seven Pillars of Wisdom.
-On 19 May 1935, Lawrence died, at the age of 46, six days after being injured in a motorcycle accident in Dorset.
+After the war's end, he joined the Foreign Office, working with Faisal.
+In 1922, Lawrence retreated from public life and served as an enlisted man in the Army and Royal Air Force (RAF) until 1935.
+He published the Seven Pillars of Wisdom in 1926, an autobiographical account of his participation in the Arab Revolt.
+Lawrence also translated books into English and wrote The Mint, which detailed his service in the RAF.
+He corresponded extensively with prominent artists, writers, and politicians, and also participated in the development of rescue motorboats for the RAF.
+Lawrence's public image resulted in part from the sensationalised reporting of the Arab Revolt by American journalist Lowell Thomas, as well as from Seven Pillars of Wisdom.
+In 1935, Lawrence died at the age of 46 after being injured in a motorcycle crash in Dorset.